Sajid Khan: Career

 After his debut in Mother India in 1957, he played the title role in his adopted father's next and last film Son of India in 1962.
 According to Rauf Ahmed, though the film was not a success at the box-office, Sajid's performance was praised by the critics.
-After his father's death in 1964, Sajid was sent to the United States by his adoptive mother, Sardar Akhtar.
+After his father's death in 1964, Sajid moved to the United States where he did his further education.

-He went on to achieve fame in the United States with a co-starring role alongside Jay North in the 1966 film Maya.
+Khan went on to achieve fame in the United States with a co-starring role alongside Jay North in the 1966 film Maya.
 The film's success led to a television series of the same name airing on NBC from September 1967 to February 1968 and lasting 18 episodes.
-The show led to Sajid becoming a "teen idol" for a short time, appearing on the cover of popular magazines worldwide.
-He also had a short-lived singing career but was not successful.
+The show led to Sajid becoming a "teen idol" for a short time, appearing on the cover of popular magazines.
+He also had a short-lived singing career, releasing a self titled album.

 In 1968, he guest-starred in an episode of the television series The Big Valley, and appeared in the music variety show It's Happening as a guest judge.

-He also found success in the Philippines in the early 1970s, starring as the male lead in a number of romantic comedy films opposite leading Philippine actresses Nora Aunor and Vilma Santos.
+Khan also found success in the Philippines in the early 1970s, starring as the male lead in a number of romantic comedy films opposite leading Philippine actresses Nora Aunor and Vilma Santos.
 He tried to get back into Hindi films, but none of his Hindi films from 1972 to 1983 worked financially.
 His career's peak period was in 1966–1974 and he was more successful in English films.
 His last film appearance was in the Merchant Ivory film Heat and Dust in 1983, where he played the role of "dacoit chief," seen fleetingly in only one scene with no spoken dialogue whatsoever.

-Current activities
+Personal life

-Sajid was married to a lady whose name is not known, and they became the parents of a son named Sameer.
-Sajid and his wife got divorced in 1990.
+Khan was married to a woman whose name is unknown.
+They had two sons, Stephanos, who lives in the UK, and Sameer.
+Khan and his wife divorced in 1990.

-Sajid acted in films from 1957 (Mother India) to 1983 (Heat and Dust).
-However, by the early 1970s, his career was more or less over.
-It is reported that, around this time, Sajid opened a retail store with a small workshop in the back which made costume jewellery.
+By the early 1970s, Khan's career was more or less over.
+It is reported that, around this time, Khan opened a retail store with a small workshop in the back which made costume jewellery.
 'Artistic' was the name of the retail store, located in India.

-In the late 1960s, the actress Rekha was struggling to gain a foothold in films.
-She was a south Indian who spoke Hindi badly but whose English was good.
-At this time, several English language films and TV serials with an Indian theme were being made, like Jungle Book and Maya.
-So, she thought of looking for roles as an Indian woman in foreign language films.
-She approached Sajid, who was himself acting in Maya, and he tried to help her get some a bit role in the film, but failed.
-Shortly afterwards, Rekha made her Hindi language debut with Sawan Bhadon (1970), which was a hit, and her career in Hindi films was assured.
+Khan died on 22 December 2023, at the age of 71 after suffering a long battle with cancer.